11 May 7 Reasons Why Your Commercial Roof is Leaking

 1. Poorly maintained

 It’s incredibly important to have a roof maintenance plan in place.
 Unsure on where to start?
 Speak to the company that installed your roof.
-Any professional commercial flat roofing contractor should give you tips and advice on how to maintain your roof.
+Any professional commercial flat roofing contractor should give you tips and advice on how to maintain your commercial roofing.

 2. Build-up of water

 Standing water is a commercial roof’s worst enemy.
 It’s probably one of the most common reasons why commercial roofs leak.
 Standing water and its additional weight can lead to sagging in the roof.
 It can also lead to a growth in plants and moss, as well as the roof deteriorating a lot faster.
-Resulting in leaks.
+All inevitably resulting in roof leaks.

 There are a number of reasons why a commercial flat roof may suffer from standing water.
 Including: